Quotes Icon

 Expired Passwords

 Whatever issues are found during your password audit, the best thing you can do to prevent further issues is to help your users create strong passwords by providing a password manager.
-Only with TeamPassword can you facilitate your team in being proactive participants in network security.
+TeamPassword is the best way to make your team proactive participants in network security.

 Before anyone can access the list of shared passwords, they must log in to the platform using their personal password and, should you choose to enforce multi-factor authentication (which we recommend), a short-term authentication code.